signl4/docs/integrations/jira-software/jira-software.md

 After saving, current (last hour) tickets are retrieved from Jira and an alert is sent to the appropriate SIGNL4 team.

+### Tips and tricks

+Please double check the field "Comment Visibility Role".
+For example it might be "Administrators" but also "Administrator" for the administrator role.

+For Tasks you might want to add the following strings (comma-separated with no spaces):
+- "Trigger new Signls for tickets with these Jira ticket statuses": Add "To do"
+- "Auto-close Signls on these Jira ticket statuses": Add "Done"

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-jira.png)